A Word on Cryptocurrencies

 With cryptocurrencies’ value constantly changing, keeping track of all that data could be a nightmare come tax time.
 But let’s say you are holding on to cryptocurrencies as an investment.
 You’ve watched the value grow and now want to cash out.
 If you held those cryptocurrencies for less than a year, you will be taxed at short-term income rates.
 If you’ve held for over a year, you will be taxed at long-term income rates.

-According to the 2018 Tax Cuts and Jobs Act that was recently passed, short-term and long-term capital gains taxes are going to be applied as follows:
+The, short-term and long-term capital gains taxes are going to be applied as follows:

 Long-Term Capital Gains Rate